Dalek variants: Mark 1 Daleks

 The Daleks first appeared in the 1963 Doctor Who serial The Daleks.
 There are no visual cues to distinguish one Dalek from another, or suggestions in the story of a hierarchy.

 The Mark 1 Dalek differs from later variants in having no shoulder slats or mesh, nine eye discs (the greatest number of any version) and a "toffee apple" shaped eyeball.
 The eye lenses are illuminated and shown to have an iris which can expand and contract.
 These Daleks have a silver colour scheme with blue/grey shoulders, blue hemispheres and eye discs, collars in natural aluminium and black fenders.
 The story refers to them being powered by static electricity, with mobility limited to the metal floors in the Dalek City on their home planet, Skaro.

 In the episode "The Ambush" a Dalek is shown using a device resembling a thermal lance to cut through a door.
 It consists of a long, slim tube flanked by two globes, surmounted by a clear disc-shaped "sight screen".
 This appendage is mounted to the Dalek's arm in place of a plunger.

-The Dalek concept was the creation of screenwriter Terry Nation, with the design being realised by BBC staff designer Raymond Cusick.
-The props were constructed by Shawcraft Engineering of Uxbridge, England under the direction of Bill Roberts, who also provided additional design input.
-Four 1960s style Dalek props were recreated by Titan Props for the British television docudrama An Adventure in Space and Time (2013), commissioned by the BBC to celebrate the Doctor Who programme's fiftieth anniversary.
+The Dalek concept was the creation of screenwriter Terry Nation, with the design being realised by BBC staff designer Raymond Cusick with additional input from design assistant Jeremy Davies, draughtsman Tony Webb, and Bill Roberts at Shawcraft Engineering who constructed the props.